Zika Virus Infection and Pregnancy

 Medicine cannot treat Zika.
 Symptoms should pass on their own in a week.
 Rest and fluids can help.

 Acetaminophen may be given to ease fever or pain.
-Nonsteroidal anti-inflammatory drugs (NSAIDs) and aspirin can cause problems in women with dengue infection.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) and aspirin can cause problems in women who may also have dengue infection.
+NSAIDs should not be used until dengue infection is ruled out.

 If a mosquito bites a person who is infected, it can pass the infection to someone else.
 Steps will be needed to avoid mosquito bites for about a week.